 In the current high growth - low local infrastructure setting of interface LGA’s such as Hume and Whittlesea, the HW PCP is strongly focused on planned combinations of services and program partnerships models which are noted as high-value integrated solutions.
 At its widest point the HW PCP contends that effective health and wellbeing infrastructure planning design and delivery comprises the core elements human, organizational, informational, legal, policy, and fiscal resources.

-Click here to review our infrastructure resources page.
+Click here to go to our Infrastructure resources page.

 Evaluation of the Environments for Health Framework Final Report (2006) -Centre for Health through Action on Social Exclusion, Faculty of Health, Medicine, Nursing and Behavioural Sciences, Deakin University in association with the Program Evaluation Unit, School of Population Health, The University of Melbourne.